How to Change The Color of Your Hydrangeas in 6 Simple Steps

 Soils that are more acidic, or below 5.5 pH, will favor blue flowers by allowing the hydrangea to absorb more aluminum.
 Whereas alkaline soils or soils that are above 6.5 pH, also known as “sweet” soils, will produce pink flowers on your hydrangea.

 Sweeter soils typically lack the aluminum needed to produce blue blooms.
 Remember, before amending your soil with anything a soil test is recommended.
+Don’t jump into gardening hacks like adding coffee grounds to your soil before knowing exactly what your soil’s pH content is.

 Changing To Blue Flowers